 Historical and Current Uses of Kelp

-Kelp and humans have a long history, beginning somewhere around 4,700 years ago based on Chinese written records.
+Kelp and humans have a long history, beginning at least 4,700 years ago based on Chinese written records.
 A document from around 600 BC suggests the Chinese held it in high regard:

 First Nations and Native Americans along the west coast of North America integrated kelp extensively into their cultures, and some archaeologists believe that the first settlers to North and South America may have followed marine resources (including kelp) along the “Kelp Highway” from Japan east and south all the way to Chile at the tip of South America.
 Kelp was used by coastal tribes for food, to make stout line for fishing (as shown in the above image), as medicine, to preserve food, and as a trading commodity with inland tribes.
 Bull kelp, in particular was considered the most valuable marine plant for coastal tribes, serving as food containers, a key component in the process of bending and shaping wooden utensils and hooks, and even as kitchen utensils.
 It was general knowledge that many fish and invertebrates would be found near kelp forests, and the Makah tribe of the northwest coast often used kelp beds as overnight resting areas during long canoe trips.